mmistakes/minimal-mistakes/_gigs/scrape-sites.md

 ---
 title: "Need to extract data from sites?"
 categories: gigs
+excerpt: "If you've just started your business, you'll love data scraping.
+It's an quick and accurate way to collect big-data."
 tags: data, data mining
 comments: true
 ---

 {% include paypal-buynow-widget.html id="WMT4CQV8NK7SL" button="Extract one site | $35" %}

 If you've just started your business, you'll love data scraping.
-It's an quick and precise way to collect big-data.
+It's an quick and accurate way to collect big-data.
 Large companies use scraping on a larger scale to gain competitive intelligence.

 You could hire hundreds of Virtual Assistants (VA) to copy-paste data from websites.
 But this process is slow and the data may contain lots of human error.